Kapek432/RAG-little-prince/README.md

 ---

-## ⚠️ Disclaimer: Showcase Model
+## ⚠️ Disclaimer: Demonstration Model

-Please note that this model is intended as a **showcase** and **proof of concept**.
+Please note that this model is intended as a **demonstartion** and **proof of concept**.
 The responses may not be of the highest quality, as the models used are relatively smaller in scale compared to what might be needed for production-level tasks.

 For **better results** and more robust answers, I recommend using advanced models, such as: